RathishaRavi/Restaurant-Table-Booking-System-PHP/README.md

 # Restaurant-Table-Booking-System-PHP
-How to run the Restaurant Table Booking System (rtbs) Project
+To run the Restaurant Table Booking System (rtbs) Project

 1. Download the zip file